githubteacher/gh-devs-part1-aug/gitbranch-kirtjMIL.md

 ### File for Github Training

-- Hello Dave
+- From Bullfdate UT

-- Will I Dream?
+- Loves to quote movies

-- Im afraid I can't do that, Dave.
+- Wants to build the ultimate AI

 **Favorite food is Indian**